KMahoney/kmahoney.github.io/_posts/2020-10-29-state-diff.md

 The state-diff pattern transforms an imperative interface into a declarative one, allowing the client to write pure, easily testable functions to describe the desired state of a system.
-This desired state is then compared with the actual state, and imperative actions are generated that reconcile the two.
+This desired state is then compared with the actual state, and it generates imperative actions that reconcile the two.

 <img class="img-30" src="/img/articles/statediff/statediff.png" />